gabrielatwell1987/portfolio/src/routes/blog/posts/gsap.md

 <!-- fouc -->
 <div align="center" style="font-size: 3rem; font-weight: 600; letter-spacing: 5px; color: var(--smoke); font-family: var(--anta);">FLASH OF UNSTYLED CONTENT</div>

-<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;">Have you ever noticed an annoying "flash of unstyled content" (FOUC) when a web page first loads?
+<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;" aria-label="fouc">Have you ever noticed an annoying "flash of unstyled content" (FOUC) when a web page first loads?
 This looks like a weird jump or lag..
 That happens because browsers render things as quickly as possible, often BEFORE your JavaScript executes the first time.
 So what if some of your initial styles are set via JavaScript...like with GSAP?</div>

-<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;"><b>Solution</b>: <br><br>apply visibility: hidden; to your elements in CSS and then use GSAP's autoAlpha property to show it (or animate it in) when the page loads. autoAlpha affects opacity and visibility, changing it to visible when the opacity is greater than 0.</div>
+<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;" aria-label="fouc"><b>Solution</b>: <br><br>apply visibility: hidden; to your elements in CSS and then use GSAP's autoAlpha property to show it (or animate it in) when the page loads. autoAlpha affects opacity and visibility, changing it to visible when the opacity is greater than 0.</div>

 ```css
 /* first you need to hide the element in css */